Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Material and Methods

 \subsubsection{U-Net}

-The U-Net CNN architecture is a fully convolutional network (FCN) that has two main components: a contraction path, also called an encoder, which captures the image information; and the expansion path, also called decoder, which uses the encoded information to create the segmentation output \cite{ronneberger2015u}.
-In our case, it outputs a binary mask indicating the lungs.
-Figure \ref{fig:unet} presents the U-Net architecture.
+The U-Net CNN architecture is a fully convolutional network (FCN) that has two main components: a contraction path, also called an encoder, which captures the image information; and the expansion path, also called decoder, which uses the encoded information to create the segmentation output \citep*{ronneberger2015u}.